Left to Right: Drs. Matthew Hartwig and Jacob Klapper

 - Aren’t getting enough relief from your antacid medication

 - Are concerned about possible side effects of long-term use of antacids

 - Need more than antacid medicine but don’t want to have surgery

 Dr. Klapper said people with small hernias may be eligible candidates.
 Larger hernias will need to be repaired first.

-According to Dr. Klapper, there isn’t just one treatment approach to GERD that’s suitable for everyone.
+It’s important for people to seek out a specialized esophageal clinic like Duke’s because, Dr. Klapper said, there isn’t just one treatment approach to GERD that’s suitable for everyone.
 “As a comprehensive center for the surgical management of reflux, we can offer several solutions if antacids have failed or are no longer effective.
-We tailor our approach to each individual’s needs.”
+We tailor our approach to everyone’s needs.”
 The major advantage TIF has over these other therapies is that it’s incisionless and can be done as an outpatient procedure, he said.